-Men generally dominate the workplace in Mozambique.
-However this is slowly changing with the introduction of gender-equality measures.
+Men generally dominate the workplace in Mozambique, but this is slowly changing with the introduction of gender equality measures.
 More women tend to work in urban areas, though many still stay at home and take care of the family.
-The further from the capital one goes, the more traditional the roles of women are.
+Farther from the capital and other urban centres, the more traditional the roles of women are.

 Business culture in Mozambique

-Business culture in Mozambique is characterised by a sense of respect for seniority.
+A sense of respect for seniority characterises business culture in Mozambique.
 Mozambicans tend to avoid confrontation and conflict.
-People are usually wary of offending others.
-So, true feelings may not always be spoken.
-Mozambicans are very relationship oriented.
+People are usually wary of offending others, so true feelings may not always be spoken.
+Mozambicans are also very relationship oriented.
 If expats or businesspeople make a real effort to get to know their associates, it will end up helping them professionally.

 Both men and women typically greet with a handshake.
-Men commonly use both hands when greeting someone, with the left hand placed on the other person’s upper arm.
-It’s important to address others by their professional title.
-If someone’s title isn’t known, address men as O Senhor (Mr) and women as A Senhora (Mrs/Ms).
-It is frowned upon to address someone by their first name, unless they have indicated that it is preferred.
+Men commonly use both hands when greeting someone.
+It's important to address others by their professional title.
+If someone's title isn’t known, address men as Senhor (Mr) and women as Senhora (Mrs/Ms).
+It is frowned upon to address someone by their first name unless they have indicated that it is preferred.

 Mozambicans tend to communicate more indirectly.
 They would rather agree with someone than argue a point.
 It is more polite to accept an invitation and not show up than to decline.
 Generally speaking, an arm's length of personal space is appropriate during conversations.
 Women should note that touching the opposite sex should be avoided.
 Men often take touching as a sign of interest.

 Mozambicans take their time to make decisions.
 It is normal to wait a while for a decision to be made.
 Expats should also be ready for back-and-forth negotiations.
 It is best to not show eagerness over a deal in order to negotiate a better one.